Psychédélices: Singles

 "Mademoiselle Juliette" the song was released as the album's lead single 30 September 2007.
-A music video for the song directed by Julien Rotterdan was released in November of that same year, and proved to be successful in Mexico.
+A music video for the song directed by Julien Rotterman was released in November of that same year, and proved to be successful in Mexico.
 It reached position number 1 in MTV Latin America and position number 138 in a countdown of the 150 most important videos of the channel in the past 15 years.
 It reached position 22 in the chart of France Top 100 Singles and number 13 in the Top Download Singles chart.
 It also reached the top 45 in Russia and position 77 in Europe.
-"Fifty-Sixty" even though "Lilly Town" was planned as the second single, "Fifty-Sixty" was released as the album's second and last international single in February, 2008.
+"Fifty-Sixty" even though "Lilly Town" was planned as the second single, "Fifty-Sixty" was released as the album's second and last international single in February 2008.
 The song was inspired by the real-life story of Edie Sedgwick.
 A music video directed by Yanick Saillet was released to promote the single, and other two videos were produced to accompany two remixes of the song.
 However, "Fifty-Sixty" did not match the success of "Mademoiselle Juliette".